erhsparks/Hulubaloo/docs/README.md

 - [ ] Hosting on Heroku
 - [ ] Videos: organized by category
 - [ ] Movie Nights: group video screenings
-- [ ] Commenting on Movie Nights
+- [ ] Commenting on Movie Nights, with nested comments
-- [ ] Nested Commenting expands the above feature

-Bonus Features include:

 - [ ] Live Comments I: Top-level comments tied to video playback
   - On replay, comments and their children will reappear as playback reaches timestamp at which comment was left.

+Bonus Features include:

 - [ ] Live Comments II: Video playback tied to top-level comments
   - Clicking a top-level comment will jump video playback to point in video at which comment was left.